 Are pets allowed in my room?

-Small fish are the only pets permitted in residence halls, with a maximum tank capacity of up to ten (10) gallons.
+Small fish and Mollusks are the only pets permitted in residence halls, with a maximum tank capacity of up to ten (10) gallons.
 The presence of dogs, cats, and other pets is prohibited in all University buildings at all times except as approved through the Services for Students with Disabilities Office and/or the Director of Housing.

 What is a chem free room?

-As you are selecting your preferences in your Housing contract, an option for Towers, Bridgman and Oak Ridge is Chem Free Double.
-This is the same size living space within a community where students of any age are not allowed to have any alcohol/tobacco products or any other forms of substance in their rooms at any time.
+As you are selecting your preferences in your Housing contract, an option for Towers and Bridgman is a Chem Free Double.
+This is a regular double room located in a wing/floor community where students of any age are not allowed to have any alcohol/tobacco products or any other forms of substance in their rooms at any time.

 Should I contact my roommate before move in?

-Yes, you should contact your roommate as soon as possible.
-This will help relieve some stress.
+o Yes, you should contact your roommate as soon as possible.
 Email and telephone information for your roommate(s) is included with your room assignment information at My Housing Portal.
 You should discuss what each of you is planning to bring so you don’t have duplicate items.
-Facebook can present an inadequate picture of a person, so it is a good idea to contact them.
-If there are surprises on your new roommate’s profile, be sure to call and ask about it.
+Social media can present an inadequate picture of a person, so it is a good idea to contact them.

-Once you receive your assignment via your UWEC email and/or mailer to home address in early June, you should contract your roommate as soon as possible.
+o Once you receive your assignment via your UWEC email and/or mailer to home address in early June, you should contract your roommate as soon as possible